We Think You'll like

 The Drawing Room is also perfect for hosting a stylish, intimate private party or event.

 Part gathering place, part decompression zone, the Den is where you begin your journey into the heart of London.

 Part gathering place, part decompression zone, the Den is where you begin your journey into the heart of London.
-Situated between Sea Containers Restaurant and Dandelyan Bar, it is the perfect place to sip a cup of tea, enjoy a game of backgammon or share a bottle of wine with friends.
-The Den is Mondrian London's hangout parlour, offering wine, champagne and light snacks throughout the day.
+Situated between Sea Containers Restaurant and Lyaness Bar, it is the perfect place to sip a cup of tea, enjoy a game of backgammon or share a bottle of wine with friends.
+The Den is Sea Containers London's hangout parlour, offering wine, champagne and light snacks throughout the day.

 Steak restaurant and wine bar under Waterloo Station's railway arches with free jazz on Fridays and Saturdays.

 Halfway between Waterloo Station and the South Bank riverside, The Archduke was amongst the first restaurant and wine bar to open in South Bank in 1979 and is instantly recognisable by its striking and award-winning architecture.
 Carved from under the railway arches by Waterloo Station, it has become something of a London institution.
 In addition to fine food and a well-assorted bar, The Archduke plays host to Jazz performances every evening and Sunday afternoon.

 Dim Sum, cocktails and tea with exotic flowers that bloom within the cup.
 Ping Pong is fresh and stylish.
 Outdoor seating.

 The menu featuring delicious dim sum dishes is extensive and highly trained dim sum chefs and cocktail experts ensure continual taste innovation and faultless preparation.

 The restaurant at Southbank Centre has two floors, featuring the floating Lotus Lounge, a buzzing cocktail bar and an outside terrace.

 Casual restaurant with outdoor seating selling Bristol-based gourmet pies to eat in or take home.